 Have campers write down their goals, what are they excited about, and what they want to gain from this experience.

 Experiencing homesickness is natural and inevitable and overcoming it is triumphant.
 A good home deserves to be missed!
 By acknowledging it together before your camper leaves, you are giving them the message that you are aware that these feelings might happen and you also know that they have the ability to get through it.
 Don’t avoid the subject- talk it through and figure out how they can get to a happy place, if needed.
 Write down the plan and tuck it in their luggage.
-Some ideas might be: a happy book, taking 10 deep breaths,garcinia cambogia and green coffee, traveling to a place you love in your mind, packing a certain stuffed animal or picture, thinking of your favorite memory, shooting hoops or tossing a football.
+Some ideas might be: a happy book, taking 10 deep breaths,garcinia cambogia and green coffee, a healthy NL13 diet program which you can complement with the right supplements by going online to find how to purchase Kratom, also traveling to a place you love in your mind, packing a certain stuffed animal or picture, thinking of your favorite memory, shooting hoops or tossing a football.
 Remind them that they are capable of this wonderful independence, and to have fun.
 Your plan should NOT be, “Just give it a couple of days and if you do not like it, we will come get you.”
 This will set them up to just give it a couple of days and knock the confidence right out of them.

 If you have apprehensions now, work to resolve them.
 If you are worried that your camper is not going to know anyone, set up a pre-camp get together with local campers.
 If there are no local campers, set up a Skype call or FaceTime.
 If you are worried about your camper’s medical needs, become friendly with the nurse.
 If you are anxious about your son or daughter’s food allergies, talk it through with the Camp Director or Head Cook.
 Do whatever you need to do to work through your concerns.
 Make sure there is only support, excitement and optimism coming from you, and share your anxiety and worry with another trustworthy adult.
 Make a camper-sick plan for yourself.